SCIEPublish journals follow the guidelines of COPE's

 All those who meet these criteria should be identified as co-authors.
 Co-authors must specify their contributions in the section “Authors Contributions” of their manuscripts.
 Contributors who do not meet all four criteria (like being only involved in the acquisition of funding, general supervision of a research group, general administrative support, writing assistance, technical editing, language editing, proofreading, etc.) should be acknowledged in the section “Acknowledgements” in the manuscript rather than being listed as co-authors.

-If a large multiple-author group has conducted the work, the group ideally should decide who will be co-authors before the work starts and confirm co-authors before submission.
+If a large, multi-author group has conducted the work, the group should ideally decide who will be co-authors before the work starts and confirm them before submission.
 All researchers in the group named as co-authors must meet all four criteria for authorship.

-The corresponding author (as least one member), usually a senior and experienced member of the submitted group or team), is responsible for:
+The corresponding author (at least one member, usually a senior and experienced member of the submitted group or team) is responsible for:

-• ensuring all data and contents of the manuscript with co-authors' agreement;
+- ensuring all data and contents of the manuscript are with the co-authors' agreement;

-• confirming all co-authors to agree all matters comply with the policies of the journal;
+- confirming that all co-authors agree that all matters comply with the policies of the journal;

 In accordance with COPE guidance, AI and AI-assisted technologies/tools should not be listed as an author of a paper.